hl7au/au-fhir-base/pages/_includes/au-healthcareservice-intro.md

 **AU Base HealthcareService** *[FMM Level [0](http://build.fhir.org/versions.html#maturity)]*

-This profile defines a healthcare service administration details structure that includes core localisation concepts.
+This profile defines a healthcare service administration details structure that includes core localisation concepts for use in an Australian context.

 #### Identifiers
 These definitions represent common data held in the HealthcareService.identifier element: